Facebook blocks Australians from accessing news on platform

 Rupert Murdoch’s News Corp. has since announced a wide-ranging deal.

-Rival Nine Entertainment is reportedly close to its own pact and Australian Broadcasting Corp. is also in negotiations.
+Rival Nine Entertainment is reportedly close to its own pact and ABC is also in negotiations.

 News plays a larger part in Google's business model than it does in Facebook's.